2015xli/clangd-graph-rag/README.md

 ## Why This Project?

-A Clangd index YAML file is an intermediate data format from [Clangd-indexer](https://clangd.llvm.org/design/indexing.html) containing detailed syntactical information used by language servers for code navigation and completion.
+For C/C++ project, Clangd index YAML file is an intermediate data format from [Clangd-indexer](https://clangd.llvm.org/design/indexing.html) containing detailed syntactical information used by language servers for code navigation and completion.
 However, while powerful for IDEs, the raw index data doesn't expose the full graph structure of a codebase (especially the call graph) or integrate the semantic understanding that Large Language Models (LLMs) can leverage.

 This project fills that gap.
 It ingests Clangd index data into a Neo4j graph database, reconstructing the complete file, symbol, and call graph hierarchy.
 It then enriches this structure with AI-generated summaries and vector embeddings, transforming the raw compiler index into a semantically rich knowledge graph.
 In essence, `clangd-graph-rag` extends Clangd's powerful foundation into an AI-ready code graph, enabling LLMs to reason about a codebase's structure and behavior for advanced tasks like in-depth code analysis, refactoring, and automated reviewing.